Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum Processors: Introduction

 In this paper, we present the first application of SKQD to lattice gauge theories, in particular, to the Schwinger model~\cite{Schwinger:1962tp}.
 The Schwinger model describes quantum electrodynamics in 1+1 dimensions and exhibits QCD-like features such as confinement, chiral symmetry breaking, and a topologically non-trivial vacuum with a $\theta$-term.
 Owing to these properties, its lattice formulation serves as a common benchmark for developing and testing numerical methods aimed at Lattice QCD applications, including new approaches to address the sign problem, tensor network techniques, and quantum algorithms (see, e.g., Refs.~\cite{Banuls:2018jag,Funcke:2023jbq} for reviews).

 Specifically, we investigate the dependence of the ground-state energy and particle number on the $\theta$-term, aiming to explore the first-order phase transition that occurs in the Schwinger model at $\theta = \pi$~\cite{Coleman:1976uz,Hamer:1982mx, Buyens:2017crb, Byrnes:2002nv}.
 For the quantum hardware implementations, we execute SKQD on both a trapped-ion quantum processor~\cite{Kaushal:2019skm} and the IBM superconducting processors \texttt{ibm\_marrakesh} and \texttt{ibm\_kingston}~\cite{ibm_quantum_processor_types}.
 Trapped-ion devices offer enhanced coherence times and full qubit connectivity, whereas superconducting processors currently provide faster gate times and better scalability.
-Accordingly, in this study, the trapped-ion processor serves as a proof-of-principle demonstration, using $N=4$ qubits, while the IBM devices illustrate the scaling of the method to larger systems with up to $N=20$ qubits.
+Accordingly, in this study, the trapped-ion processor serves as a proof-of-principle demonstration, using $N=4$ qubits, while the IBM devices illustrate the scaling of the method to larger systems with up to $N=30$ qubits.

-We observe excellent agreement with exact diagonalization results.
+We observe excellent agreement with exact diagonalization results, even when using only the kinetic part of the Schwinger Hamiltonian for the time evolution in the SKQD algorithm.
+This simplified time evolution significantly improves the tractability of the problem on currently available NISQ platforms.
 Notably, although the Krylov space has a much smaller dimension than the full Hilbert space, it still allows for accurate reconstruction of energies and phase transitions.
-SKQD reduces the effective Hilbert space by up to 80\%, while keeping the relative energy deviations to the true ground state in the order of \num{e-3}.
+SKQD reduces the effective Hilbert space by up to a factor of \num{6.8 e-6} while keeping the relative energy deviations to the true ground state in the order of \num{e-3}.
 The Krylov space dimension still scales exponentially, but its slower growth highlights the potential of this approach for simulating larger quantum systems.